Cultured meat: Growth medium

-Once cell lines are established, they are immersed in a culture media to induce them to proliferate.
+Once cell lines are established, they are immersed in a culture medium to induce them to proliferate.
 Culture media are typically formulated from basal media that provide cells with necessary carbohydrates, fats, proteins and salts.
 Once a cell consumes a sufficient amount, it divides and the population increases exponentially.
 Culture media can be supplemented with additives—for instance sera—that supply additional growth factors.
 Growth factors can be secreted proteins or steroids that are crucial in regulating cellular processes.

 Once differentiation begins, muscle fibres begin to contract and generate lactic acid.
 Cells' ability to absorb nutrients and proliferate in part depends on the pH of their environment.
-As lactic acid accumulates within the media, the environment will become progressively more acidic and falls below the optimal pH.
+As lactic acid accumulates within the medium, the environment will become progressively more acidic and falls below the optimal pH.
 As a result, culture media must be frequently refreshed.
 This helps refresh the concentration of nutrients from the basal media.